tncvasconcelos/seed_dispersal/README.md

 #
 Datasets and codes linked to the manuscript:

-The indirect role of frugivores in slowing down rates of climatic niche evolution in flowering plants
+Linking mode of seed dispersal and climatic niche evolution in flowering plants

 Thais Vasconcelos, James Boyko, and Jeremy Beaulieu